treeverse/lakeFS/design/accepted/metadata_kv/lakefs-on-kv-testing-plan.md

       * Read all entries using `GetAll` (KV Store)
       * Compare the lists and expect equality (up to order)
 * Infrastructure for running migration during a system test execution
-  * System test to run migration during multiparts upload
+  * System test to run migration during multipart upload
-  * Currently there is a single simple multiparts system test (single file, 7 parts) - this is also an opportunity to expand that
+  * Currently there is a single simple multipart system test (single file, 7 parts) - this is also an opportunity to expand that
 * KV Store unit tests
-* `multiparts.Tracker` benchmark to run on both Table DB and KV Store (use feature flag to toggle) and verify there is no degradation
+* `multipart.Tracker` benchmark to run on both Table DB and KV Store (use feature flag to toggle) and verify there is no degradation
   * Define sequence(s) of actions to perform (Create/Get/Delete etc.)
   * Run each sequence with feature flag off and on
   * Compare results and fail if KV performance is more than [TBD]% slower